htdebeer/paru/README.md

-Feel free to ask me a question: [send me an email](mailto:Huub@heerdebeer.org) or submit a new [issue](https://github.com/htdebeer/paru/issues) if you’ve found a bug\!
+Feel free to ask me a question: [send me an email](mailto:Huub@heerdebeer.org) or submit a new [issue](https://github.com/htdebeer/paru/issues) if you’ve found a bug!

 -   *I get an error like “Erro: JSON parse error: Error in $:
     Incompatible API versions: encoded with \[1,20\] but attempted to decode with \[1,21\].”*

     The versions of pandoc and paru you are using are incompatible.
     Please install the latest versions of pandoc and paru.

     Why does this happen?
 Internally pandoc uses [pandoc-types](https://hackage.haskell.org/package/pandoc-types) to
     represent documents its converts and filters.
 Documents represented